Is wool vegan? As a vegan, you’d think my response would be an emphatic no.

 If we keep on buying wool, we keep signalling to the wool industry to breed more sheep, which then come with all of the other problems.

 Sustainable alternatives to wool

 Since becoming vegan five and a half years ago, I’ve found it easy to live without the consumption of wool.

 Now I’m not living in Iceland, but where I live, it does get to -5 degrees Celsius with frost, and I do just fine without wool.

 The most common vegan alternative to wool is organic cotton.
 Now cotton is not perfect, as it requires a lot of water to produce, but I’ve found it to be the best functional alternative.

-For a list of innovative brands who are making fashion (and bedding) without the use of wool, check out our roundup of 45 Ethical and Sustainable Fashion Brands.
+For a list of innovative brands that are making fashion (and bedding) without the use of wool, check out our roundup of 45 Ethical and Sustainable Fashion Brands.